microsoft/PartnerResources/_docs/Skilling/AI ML Academy/content/Build Your Own ML.md

     Closely related to Datasets in Azure ML are _Datastores_.
 While Dataset is an interface to the data, Datastore is the interface to the  physical location of the data.
 For example, to access files in an Azure Data Lake (ADLS), you must first create a Datastore that provides the required connection parameters.
 You can then use this datastore to create datasets that read data from this storage account.
 By default, Azure ML creates `workspaceblobstore` and `workspacefilestore` that link to the Storage account that was created with this Azure ML workspace.

 4. Modeling.
 Azure ML introduces experiment and model abstractions similar to Datasets.
-An experiment keeps track of all of the code changes, input parameters, output metrics (e.g., accuracy, percision, recall), and custom parameters and metrics unique to your use case.
+An experiment keeps track of all of the code changes, input parameters, output metrics (e.g., accuracy, precision, recall), and custom parameters and metrics unique to your use case.
 Azure ML experiments dashboard shows you all of your experiments and their associated information as well as the model files.
 So, when you find the best model, you won't need to run it again to generate the binaries.
 This is achieved through AML Model abstraction.

     ```py
-    # Here is an example of using Logistic Regression in a classification project, evaluating and registering the model
+    # Here is an example of using Logistic Regression in a classification project, evaluating, and registering the model
     from azureml.core import Workspace, Experiment, Model, Run, Dataset

     import joblib